 Skip to Content

-6 Helpful Tips for Landscaping Under Spruce Trees
+Sprucing Up Your Yard: Helpful Ideas for Landscaping Under Spruce Trees

 Spruce trees belong to the genus Picea, within the pine family (Pinaceae).
 There are two easy ways to distinguish a spruce from other conifers: by the cones and by the needles.
 The mature seed cones of spruce trees hang from the branches and fall from the tree completely intact.
 This is different from, say, a fir, which has cones that stand upright on the branches and fall in disintegrating pieces.